William-Owen/street-epistemology-logo/README.md

 # street-epistemology-logo
-Logo for the Street Epistemology community
+Logo for the Street Epistemology community.
+Optimised with svgo.